Hjaltesorgenfrei/Vulkanologi/README.md

 To build on Windows install the Vulkan SDK from <https://vulkan.lunarg.com/sdk/home#windows> and set the enviroment variable `VULKAN_HOME` to the install location.

-On arch install `sudo pacman -S vulkan-devel`
+On arch install `sudo pacman -S vulkan-devel shaderc`

 ## Credits